Dublin in 4 Days: The perfect itinerary

 Trinity College and the Book of Kells

-Chartered in 1592, Trinity College is famous for educating some of the world’s most impressive minds such as Oscar Wilde and Samuel Beckett among many others.
+Chartered in 1592, Trinity College is renowned for educating some of the world’s most distinguished minds, including Oscar Wilde and Samuel Beckett, among many others.
 Take a tour of the grounds with a graduate student so that you can hear the fantastic stories.

 National Gallery of Ireland